Signs of Anxiety in Children by Age: What to Look For

 Name the feeling

-Help your child develop emotional vocabulary.
+Help your child put words to what they feel.
 “It sounds like you are feeling nervous” or “That sounds like worry talking.”
-When children can name what they feel, the feeling becomes less overwhelming.
-Neuroscience calls this “name it to tame it.”
+When kids can name the feeling, it loses some of its power.
+Researchers call this “name it to tame it.”

 Avoid the accommodation trap

-It is natural to want to protect your child from distress.
-But consistently removing the source of anxiety—letting them skip school, answering for them in social situations, sleeping in their room every night—can accidentally reinforce the message that the world is too dangerous to face.
-Support, but gently encourage.
+It is natural to want to protect your child from anything that upsets them.
+But always removing the source of anxiety—letting them skip school, answering for them in social situations, sleeping in their room every night—can accidentally send the message that the world really is too dangerous to face.
+Support them, and gently encourage them forward.

 Use stories as a bridge